QuantEcon/lecture-source-jl/rst_files/linear_algebra.rst

 A *vector* is an element of a vector space.

-Vector can be added together and scaled (multiplied) by scalars.
+Vectors can be added together and scaled (multiplied) by scalars.

 Vectors can be written as :math:`x = [x_1, \ldots, x_n]`